dvidelabs/config/README.md

 When loggin in to the remote host after the first upload run `config-setup` if alternatives are being used - see below.

+The upload procedure also adds the new host to the local git repo with an optional name (see -h).

 Local changes can be pushed using for example:

     config push origin
     config push myotherhost

 When loggin in to the remote host after a push, use `config-sync` and optionally `config-alts` as discussed below.

+Changes on the remote host can be added as usal and `config pull myotherhost` moves changes in the opposite direction.

 ## config-sync

-After pushing changes to a remote host, the remote home directory still needs to be updated.
+After pushing changes to a remote host or pulling the local host, the home directory needs to be updated on the affectd host:

     config-sync